 Argentina (Buenos Aires)

 In Argentina, the term villa miseria is used to describe the impoverished shanty towns that exist within large urban settlements.
-And in Buenos Aires, Villa 15 is one of the city’s largest and most notorious slums.
+And in Buenos Aires, Villa 15 is one of the city’s largest slums.

 In 2000, photographer Martin Rosenthal was taking pictures of a soup kitchen in Villa 15, also known as Ciudad Oculta (Hidden City).
 Approached by children who were curious to know what he was up to, he was inspired to create weekly photography workshop PH15 – taking the ‘ph’ from ‘photography’ and ‘15’ of Villa 15.